-- Feeling anxious, irritable, overwhelmed most of the time.
+- Feeling anxious, irritable and overwhelmed most of the time.

 Start by getting help

-You and your doctor should work together to decide the best treatment plan.
+You and your doctor should work together to decide on a treatment plan.
 There are many different medications to treat depression.
-It may be several weeks to a few months before you see any improvement.
-If you do not see improvement, your doctor may suggest another antidepressant.
+It may be several weeks to a few months before you see any improvement after starting a new medication.
+If you don’t see improvement, your doctor may suggest another antidepressant.
 Sometimes it may take a while to find out what works best for you.

-In addition to medicine, your doctor may suggest talk therapy.
-According to National Institutes of Health, talk therapy helps you to find new ways of thinking, behaving and changing habits that can lead to feeling healthier and happier.
+In addition to medication, your doctor may suggest talk therapy.
+According to the Agency for Healthcare Research and Quality, talk therapy helps people to find new ways of thinking, behaving and changing habits that can lead to feeling healthier and happier.

 - Call your doctor.

-According to the National Institute on Aging, sometimes people feel that depression is a sign of weakness.
-You may hear from friends and family members to just ‘get over it’, or that being depressed is a normal part of aging.
-They are wrong, and it is not.
-It is important to remember that most people who get treatment for depression do feel better.
+Sometimes people view depression as a sign of weakness.
+You may hear from family or friends to "just get over it," or that being depressed is a normal part of aging.
+They are wrong, and it is not a normal part of aging.
+It is important to remember that most people who get treatment for depression do feel better and you can too.
 You are worth it.

 Consider signing up for one or more of the classes Michigan State University Extension offers in health and well-being.
 MSU Extension offers programs such as Mental Health First Aid, which can teach you how to support someone who is experiencing a mental health challenge or crisis.
 You can also connect with our staff to learn more about our offerings for yourself or a loved one by visiting our referral form.